-Connect with a community of forward-thinking peers to refine your approach to teaching and innovation at the in-person EXSEED Summer Educator Conference.
-This immersive professional development experience is designed specifically for K-12 educators looking to bridge the gap between traditional instruction and cutting-edge STEM+C (Science, Technology, Engineering, Math, + Computing) practices.
+Connect with a community of forward-thinking peers to refine your approach to teaching and innovation at the in-person EXSEED Summer Educator Conference, June 15-19, 2026.
+This immersive professional development experience is designed for K-12 educators looking to bridge the gap between traditional instruction and cutting-edge STEM+C (Science, Technology, Engineering, Math, + Computing) practices.

-Through collaborative workshops, world-class mentorship, and hands-on training in Design Thinking, we empower teachers to transform their classrooms and inspire the next generation of problem solvers.
-Join a community of forward-thinking educators dedicated to changing the face of education.
+Through collaborative workshops, world-class mentorship, and hands-on training in design thinking, we empower you to transform your classrooms and inspire the next generation of problem solvers.
+Join a community of innovative educators dedicated to changing the face of education.

-Mark your calendars and save the date for an unforgettable week of innovation, collaboration, and growth at the EXSEED Summer Educator Conference!
-Check back soon for more information on our 2026 conference.
+Save the date: June 15-19, 2026.
+We're excited to welcome you to a week of innovation, collaboration, and growth at the 2026 EXSEED Summer Educator Conference!
+Check back soon to register.

 Conference Essentials